 |Research - Institute for Marine & Antarctic Studies (IMAS)||Dr Jeremy Lyle|

 |Executive Officer (permanent observer)||Ms Frances Seaborn|

-The next Scalefish Fishery Advisory Committee meeting is scheduled to be held in August 2018.
+The next Scalefish Fishery Advisory Committee meeting is scheduled to be held on 13 November 2018.

 Meeting number 65, 29 August 2018